By Treven Pyles

 Responsible for installing and repairing pipes that carry water, steam, air, or other liquids or gases to and in businesses, homes, and factories, pipefitters, steamfitters, and plumbers were heavily exposed to asbestos during the last century.
 Today, these occupational groups can recover the compensation they deserve.

-In 2018, a study published in the International Journal of Epidemiology found that former plumbers are one of the occupational groups at the highest risk of developing serious diseases as a result of asbestos exposure on the job.
+In 2018, a study published in the International Journal of Epidemiology found that former plumbers are one of the occupational groups at the highest risk of developing cancer as a result of asbestos exposure on the job.
 Accordingly, plumbers are nearly 16 times more likely to come to struggle with mesothelioma than the general population.
 Pipefitters, steamfitters, and plumbers were mostly exposed to asbestos insulation, as pipes and ducts required solid insulation and asbestos was the most popular material in this respect.
 Since it has excellent resistance to extreme temperatures, asbestos was the ideal material for insulation in pipes and ducts.
 Plumbers usually worked as part of a construction team and worked closely with pipefitters and steamfitters on jobs on a large scale and on industrial projects.
 Their responsibilities refer to installing plumbing systems in new construction or fixing a problem with a system that already exists in a building.
 Nevertheless, plumbers also work on projects by themselves.

 Between 1940 and 1970, pipes, boilers, ducts, and tanks were manufactured with thermal insulation that contained asbestos.
 When pipefitters, steamfitters, and plumbers would perform maintenance and repair work to these systems, they would inevitably disturb the asbestos insulation that was covering them, thereby releasing tremendous amounts of asbestos fibers in the air.
 Subsequently, they would inhale the toxic asbestos fibers, since they were not required to wear protective equipment while doing their job.
 Furthermore, these occupational groups used asbestos products such as joint compounds, cement, pipe block, valves, gaskets, pipe coating, and welding rods, which only contributed to their toxic exposure.